pivotal-cf/bookbinder/README.md

 ## About

 Bookbinder is meant to be used from within a "book" project.
-The book project provides a configuration of which documentation repositories to pull in; the bookbinder gem provides a set of scripts to aggregate those repositories and publish them to various locations.
+The book project provides a configuration of which documentation repositories to pull in; the bookbindery gem provides a set of scripts to aggregate those repositories and publish them to various locations.
 It also provides scripts for running a CI system that can detect when a documentation repository has been updated with new content, and then verify that the composed book is free of any dead links.

 ## Setting Up a Book Project

 **Note**: Bookbinder requires Ruby version 2.0.0-p195 or higher.

+### Installation

+_The Bookbinder gem is now known as Bookbindery!
+Please update your Gemfiles accordingly._

+To install, add the following to your Gemfile:

+`gem bookbindery`

 ### Setup Checklist
 Please read this document to understand how to set up a new book project.
 You can refer to this checklist for the steps that must completed manually when setting up your book: